onooinc-code/SoulyCorev2/BugTrack.md

 The Vercel build is still failing with the same `column "messageId" does not exist` error.
 After exhaustive reviews of the code, it's clear the issue is not a simple typo but a systemic inconsistency that previous refactors missed.
 Numerous API endpoints were still using `snake_case` in their SQL queries, conflicting with the now-standardized `camelCase` schema.
 This mismatch likely created a race condition or an unpredictable state during the Vercel build process, manifesting as the persistent index creation error.

 **Solution:**
 This is the final, definitive fix.
-A meticulous, file-by-file audit of the entire backend was performed to eradicate every last instance of `snake_case` in SQL queries and data handling, ensuring 100% consistency with the quoted `camelCase` database schema.
+A meticulous, file-by-file audit of the entire backend was performed to eliminate every last instance of `snake_case` in SQL queries and data handling, ensuring 100% consistency with the quoted `camelCase` database schema.
 1.  **Corrected All API Routes**: Systematically went through every file in `app/api/` and corrected all SQL queries to use quoted `camelCase` (e.g., `release_date` became `"releaseDate"`, `endpoint_id` became `"endpointId"`).
 2.  **Standardized `ui_settings`**: The last remaining `snake_case` property, `ui_settings`, was refactored to `"uiSettings"` across the database schema (`create-tables.js`), type definitions (`lib/types/data.ts`), and all relevant components (`ChatWindow.tsx`, `Message.tsx`).
 3.  **Fixed `features` Table Creation**: Corrected a logical error in `create-tables.js` where the `features` table was being dropped and recreated without `IF NOT EXISTS`, which could cause cascading issues.